plone/plone.restapi/docs/source/endpoints/relations.md

 :language: http
 ```

-If either the source or target do not exist, then an attempt to create a relation will fail, and will return an error.
+If either the source or target do not exist, then an attempt to create a relation will fail, and will return a `422 Unprocessable Entity` response.

 ```{eval-rst}
 ..  http:example:: curl httpie python-requests